Phoenix-H22/Emotional-App/README.md

 ## Emotional App
-App To Help The Disapled Using AI, Flutter and Tensorflow
+App To Help The Disabled Using AI, Flutter, and Tensorflow using Image detection to know the person's emotional case in front of the camera.

 ## Run the Flutter app locally